nodejs/TSC/Nodejs-Funding-Sources.md

 lead.
 This has enabled the project to improve its turn around time for fixing vulnerabilities, delivering security releases, making the security release process more efficient through automation and reinvigorate the project's security team.
-The reinvigorated security team has mad progress by defining the threat model for Node.js, tracking progress against the OpenSSF scorecard, and more.
+This renewed security team has made progress by defining the threat model for Node.js, tracking progress against the OpenSSF scorecard, and more.